 Mendenhall Glacier is one of Juneau’s major attractions, and arguably one of the most scenic glaciers.
-The glacier is situated 13 miles from downtown Juneau and only a few minutes from the airport.
+The glacier is 13 miles from downtown Juneau and only a few minutes from the airport.

 Ice Caves at Mendenhall Glacier